 Boosting your fertility doesn’t have to feel like a game of pin the tail on the donkey (blindfolded).
 Have you and your partner recently decided you’re ready to start a family?
 Odds are you’re surfing the web late at night burning oil when you can’t sleep trying to figure out what steps you and your partner should take.
 It can be frustrating when most resources only share what NOT to do.
 Let’s talk through some tips on how to boost your fertility together!

 Where to start?

 If we had to guess, you took birth control religiously for quite some time.
 In fact, 98% of women in the United States use a form of contraceptives at one point in their lives.
 62% of those of reproductive age are currently using a form of birth control.
 But now, you’re readier than ever to give this a go.
 Oh, how the times have changed 😉.
 Your body’s timing; however, is not always right on your side.
 It can take time for your hard-working liver and thyroid to flush out the years of synthetic hormones and balance out your levels of estrogen and progesterone.
 To speed up this process our Birth Control Cleanse is a great first step.
-We’ve got the skinny on that here.
+We’ve got the low down on that here.
 And for your partner, we recommend starting with a quick sperm check up.
 You can take a look at his sperm health with our At-Home Sperm Test Kit.

 More on Cycles